leptos-rs/book/src/view/04b_iteration.md

         // when we click, update each row,
         // doubling its value
         <button on:click=move |_| {
+            // allows iterating over the entries in an iterable store field use reactive_stores::StoreFieldIterator;

             // calling rows() gives us access to the rows
             // .iter_unkeyed
             for row in data.rows().iter_unkeyed() {